DARSHAN-DEVIL/polydoc/md_files/PolyDoc_Research_Paper.md

 PolyDoc AI delivers a practical, free, self‑hosted system for multilingual document understanding with specialized Indic support.
 The hybrid language detector outperforms baseline classifiers on Indic scripts, OCR succeeds reliably with a hybrid EasyOCR/Tesseract path, and multilingual embeddings enable robust semantic retrieval and QA.
 Among compared variants, the best overall configuration combines: image preprocessing + EasyOCR primary with Tesseract fallback; hybrid language detection; FAISS retrieval; and bilingual summary generation.
 This yields strong accuracy with predictable CPU latencies across diverse formats.

 ## 9. Future Work
-We plan to (i) integrate learned, fine‑grained script identification and layout‑aware models to improve OCR and chunking on tables/figures, and (ii) explore GPU‑accelerated variants (e.g., FAISS IVF/HNSW, TrOCR, IndicBERT/XLM‑R heads) while keeping CPU‑friendly fallbacks.
-In parallel, we will expand multilingual evaluation and add an active‑learning loop from chat corrections, aiming to deliver verifiable, bilingual answers with tighter latency bounds and a fully reproducible benchmarking suite.
+We plan to (i) integrate learned, fine‑grained script identification (word/line level) and layout‑aware models (LayoutLMv3/DocFormer) to improve OCR on tables, figures, and complex templates, and (ii) expand chunking to discourse‑aware units with adaptive overlap tuned per language.
+On the modeling side, we will explore GPU‑accelerated variants that remain optional for CPU‑only deployments: FAISS IVF/HNSW for large collections, TrOCR or Donut‑style OCR fine‑tuned on Indic scripts, and IndicBERT/XLM‑R heads for QA and summarization with multilingual calibration.
+We also intend to add confidence‑aware re‑OCR and retrieval fallbacks triggered by uncertainty signals, plus translation‑assisted bilingual responses with side‑by‑side rationales.
+Finally, we will grow the evaluation suite with public and consented Indic datasets, publish per‑stage latency distributions on multiple hardware profiles, and release a one‑click figure generator so readers can reproduce tables and plots from raw logs.

 ## 10. System Architecture (Supplementary Diagram)
 ```mermaid